XenitAB/xenitab.github.io/docs/xkf/operator-guide/kubernetes/aks.md

 work there has to be at least one instance present.
 This is because critical system pods like Tunnelfront and CoreDNS will by default run on the system node pool.
 For more information about AKS system node pool refer to the [official documentation](https://docs.microsoft.com/en-us/azure/aks/use-system-pools#system-and-user-node-pools).

-XKS follows the Azure recommendation and runs only system critical applications on the system node pool.
+XKF follows the Azure recommendation and runs only system critical applications on the system node pool.
 Doing this protects services like CoreDNS from starvation or memory issues caused by user applications running on the same nodes.
 This is achieved by adding the taint `CriticalAddonsOnly` to all of the system nodes.

 ### Sizing Nodes